Haunted Summer

-Haunted Summer is a 1988 drama film directed by Ivan Passer.
+Haunted Summer is a 1988 romantic period-drama film directed by Ivan Passer.
+The film is a fictionalized retelling of the Shelleys' visit to Lord Byron in Villa Diodati by Lake Geneva, which led to the writing of Frankenstein.

 Plot summary

 In 1816, authors Lord Byron, Percy Shelley, and Mary Shelley (née Godwin) get together for some philosophical discussions, but the situation soon deteriorates into mind games, drugs, and sex.
-It is a fictionalization of the summer that Lord Byron and the Shelleys, together with Byron's doctor, John William Polidori, spent in the isolated Villa Diodati by Lake Geneva.
-It is there they devise a contest to produce the best horror story to kill the dullness of summer.
-It is also there that one of the world's most famous books was given life—Mary Shelley's Frankenstein.
+It is the summer that Lord Byron and the Shelleys, together with Byron's doctor, John William Polidori, spent in the isolated Villa Diodati by Lake Geneva.
+There they held a contest to produce the best horror story, so as to kill the dullness of summer.
+The contest led to one of the world's most famous books being given life — Mary Shelley's Frankenstein.